timheeg/resume/README.md

 ## Strengths

-Ability to visualize and conceptualize complex integration issues
+Ability to visualize and conceptualize complex integration issues.
 <br/>
 Adapt quickly to new environments and challenges.
 <br/>